Cruise Ship Technologies: from Apps to AI Assistants

 Developed by HARMAN and Samsung Electronics, the technology will be installed in every cabin on MSC Bellissima, scheduled to launch in March, and later on other ships such as MSC Grandiosa in 2019 and MSC Virtuosa in 2020.

-You can hear more about Zoe and other newest innovations for vessels across the shipping industry at the 2nd Green Maritime Forum in Hamburg on 2 April.
-Organised by Wisdom Events it will gather key maritime decision-makers, executives and expert speakers, including representatives from MSC Group and CLIA Europe among other high-level professionals in the cruise and other shipping sectors.
+You can hear more about Zoe and other newest innovations for vessels across the shipping industry at the 4th International Green & Smart Shipping Summit in Rotterdam on 8-9 October.
+Organised by Wisdom it will gather key maritime decision-makers, executives and expert speakers, including other high-level professionals in the cruise and other shipping sectors.